AltspaceVR/altspacevr-project-sdk-tutorial/README.md

 You have two options for creating your tutorial:
   1. Use Markdown (http://dillinger.io/ is a pretty decent editor)
-  2. Create a webpage and send us a link.
+  2. Create a webpage using your tool of choice and send us a link.

 ## Deliverable